Murthy's conjecture on 0-cycles: Introduction

+(3) \ A rigidity statement, which says that if there is a family of $n$-torsion 0-cycles in \\ $\CH^d(X)$ parameterized by a smooth curve, then this family must be constant.

+As mentioned in (1), a fundamental fact which is critically used throughout the proof of each of the three steps above is that $\Pic(C)(k)$ is an $n$-divisible group for any reduced curve $C$.
+Apart from the above steps, this fact is used repeatedly in almost every intermediate result of \cite{Levine-2}.

+One knows that in characteristic $p > 0$, the Picard group of a reduced curve often has a non-trivial $p$-primary torsion subgroup, namely, the unipotent part.
+As a result, the above idea does not generalize to study the $p$-torsion in $\CH^d(X)$.

+The ideas and approach of our proofs are conceptually different from \cite{Levine-2}.
+Levine does not prove his final result by induction on $d$ (though he reduces the proofs of most of his intermediate steps to $d =2$ case).
+In this paper, we first prove the main result for surfaces.
+Here, contrary to relying on the divisibility of the unipotent part of $\Pic(C)$, we exploit the fact that it is torsion.
+What helps us is the observation that such a torsion has a bounded exponent.
+More generally, we need to show (see \S~\ref{sec:pro-desc}) that the bi-relative $K$-theory associated to finite and some other abstract blow-ups in positive characteristic are torsion of bounded exponents.
+The proof uses some outstanding results of Geisser and Hesselholt \cite{GH-2} and \cite{GH-1}.

-As a byproduct of the descent theorem, we prove the Bloch-Srinivas conjecture in positive characteristic in \S~\ref{sec:Pro-des-p}.
-In Sections~\ref{sec:nor-proj} and ~\ref{sec:Non-affine}, we prove the divisibility properties.
-Apart from the pro-descent theorem, this also requires some vanishing results for mod-$p$ $K$-theory from \cite{GL}.
+In the next step (see Sections~\ref{sec:nor-proj} and ~\ref{sec:Non-affine}), we establish a divisibility property of the $SK_1$ of certain normal surfaces.
+Apart from the bound on the $p$-torsion, this also requires some vanishing results of Geisser and Levine \cite{GL} for mod-$p$ $K$-theory of smooth schemes, and a precise computation of the torsion in the $SK_1$ of a curve.
 A combination of these and a Mayer-Vietoris sequence yields the proof of the torsion theorem for surfaces.

-Most of the applications are obtained in \S~\ref{sec:ECG}.
+Our proof of \thmref{thm:Intro-Res-1} in higher dimension is by reduction to the case of surfaces.
+This goes through several steps (see \S~\ref{sec:High-D}) and is similar in spirit to some reduction steps of Levine (see \cite[Lemmas~2.1, 2.3]{Levine-2}).
+The basic idea is the following.

+Given a 0-cycle $\alpha$ on $X$ (assuming $\dim(X) \ge 3$) such that $n\alpha$ is the divisor of a rational function on a reduced `Cartier curve' (see \S~\ref{sec:Zero-C}) $C \subset X$, the strategy is to embed $C$ in a nice enough surface which maps to $X$.
+However, we can not do this in general due to the possibility that $C$ may have high embedding dimension.
+So we use Bloch's trick of blowing up $X$ enough number of times along its smooth points, lying in $C$, so that the embedding dimension of the strict transform of $C$ becomes at most two.

+At this stage, we use Bertini theorems (see \cite[Theorem~7]{KL} and \cite[Lemma~1.3]{Levine-2}) to find a complete intersection surface $Y'$ in the blow up $X'$ which contains the strict transform of $C$ and, which is regular over the regular locus of $X$.
+In particular, the cycle $\alpha$ lifts to a cycle $\alpha'$ on $Y'$ such that $n\alpha'$ dies in $\CH^2(Y')$.
+Using the torsion result for surfaces (here we need to prove our theorem for some non-affine surfaces, see \thmref{thm:Main-affine}), we show that $\alpha'$ dies in $\CH^2(Y')$.
+In the final step, we use the push-forward map between the Chow groups of 0-cycles to kill $\alpha$ in $\CH^d(X)$.

+Applications of \thmref{thm:Intro-Res-1} (and its proof) to Murthy's question, the Euler class groups and the Bloch-Srinivas conjecture in positive characteristic are given in Sections ~\ref{sec:ECG} and ~\ref{sec:Pf:Chow-res}.

 .4cm